-Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of statements of attainment or similar (for accredited education).
+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of statements of attainment or similar (for accredited education).

-Documentary evidence: For both self-employment and part-time/casual paid work, income reported by the Participant to Services Australia, or paid work hours reported as Job Search Related tasks by either the Participant or the Trial Provider, is acceptable documentary evidence.
-This information will automatically populate into the Job Seeker Personal Summary Screen (Job Seeker Information - View Declared Earnings). Ĩ Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of payslips or Employer payroll summaries (for part-time work), if the Trial Provider is not using the employment hours declared to Services Australia.
-Additionally, documentary evidence for self-employment can include: a Profit and Loss Statement a signed and dated written statement from an accountant and/or registered bookkeeper copies of records from the Australian Taxation Office and/or a tax return statement a Business Activity Statement. Ĩ Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of signed training notice or signal notice (for Defence Force Reserves). Ĩ Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of invoices for services or a letter of acceptance into a program (for non-vocational interventions). Ĩ Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of Activity Host Organisation Agreements for Work for the Dole, and Voluntary Work. Ĩ Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of Activity Host Organisation Agreements for the National Work Experience Programme and Work Experience (Other) Placements. Î Documentary evidence: Trial Providers must retain evidence (either hard copy or soft copy) of risk assessment documentation for the National Work Experience Programme, Work Experience (Other) and Voluntary Work which details that all Deed and relevant guideline requirements have been considered for both the Participant and the Activity.
+Documentary Evidence: For both self-employment and part-time/casual paid work, income reported by the Participant to Services Australia, or paid work hours reported as Job Search Related tasks by either the Participant or the Trial Provider, is acceptable Documentary Evidence.
+This information will automatically populate into the Job Seeker Personal Summary Screen (Job Seeker Information - View Declared Earnings).

+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of payslips or Employer payroll summaries (for part-time work), if the Trial Provider is not using the employment hours declared to Services Australia.

+Additionally, Documentary Evidence for self-employment can include:

+• a Profit and Loss Statement

+- a signed and dated written statement from an accountant - and/or registered bookkeeper - copies of records from the Australian Taxation Office and/or a tax return statement - a Business Activity Statement.

+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of signed training notice or signal notice (for Defence Force Reserves).

+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of invoices for services or a letter of acceptance into a program (for non-vocational interventions).

+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of Activity Host Organisation Agreements for NWEP, Work Experience (Other) Placements, Work for the Dole, and Provider Sourced Voluntary Work.

+Documentary Evidence: Trial Providers must retain evidence (either hard copy or soft copy) of risk assessment documentation for the NWEP, Work Experience (Other) and Provider Sourced Voluntary Work which details that all Deed and relevant guideline requirements have been considered for both the Participant and the Activity.

 System step: Participants are expected to record and report their attendance at EST Activities, though EST Providers may also record daily attendance of Participants participating in EST Courses using the Supervisor App where the Participant requests they do so on their behalf.
 Providers can view attendance records in the Participant's Calendar.

 For further information on recording Participants' attendance and participation hours, see the Participant Personal Responsibility Module available in the Learning Centre.